Rune-Status/Tomm0017-rsmod-2.0/README.md

-## What is RS Mod 2.0?
+## What is RS Mod v2.0?
 This project is a predecessor to https://github.com/Tomm0017/rsmod.

-RS Mod has the goal of being modular server where developers can easily create, remove or even extend existing content.
+RS Mod has the goal of being a modular server where developers can easily create, remove or even extend existing content.

 ## Why is this v2.0?